Abdulrazaq16/Sales-Project/README.md

 ## Tools Used

-- *Microsoft Excel* – For further cleaning, Data Collection
+- *Power Bi* – For further cleaning, Data Collection
 - *Power BI* – For Data Visualizations & Reporting
 - *GitHub* – For documentation and version control